 Isabelle Michou’s practice focuses on international arbitration and international law.
 She acts for both large corporations and States and has developed substantial expertise in a range of industries, including in the energy sector, aerospace, large-scale infrastructure projects and hotel management.
 She has appeared before numerous high-profile arbitral tribunals, under the auspices of the major institutional rules including ICC, ICSID, LCIA, Stockholm Chamber of Commerce, as well as ad hoc arbitrations under the UNCITRAL Rules.

-Leading directories have described Isabelle as “one of the finest advocates and legal scholars working in international arbitration today”, “a skillful lawyer, attentive to her clients’ needs and a sharp-eyed analyst”, having “great knowledge and experience in arbitration.”
+Leading directories report that “[t]he "exceptional" Isabelle Michou ranks as one of the go-to international arbitration experts in the market thanks to her insightful and skilful handling of cases.”
+Isabelle is “one of the finest advocates and legal scholars working in international arbitration today”, “a skillful lawyer, attentive to her clients’ needs and a sharp-eyed analyst”, having “great knowledge and experience in arbitration.”
 She is consistently top-ranked “in acknowledgement of her strong expertise in arbitrations arising in Europe and Africa, as well as consistent praise from clients.
 She is experienced in public international law as well as international arbitration.”

 Isabelle also appears in arbitration-related proceedings before the French courts, in cases involving issues of sovereign immunities, interlocutory, interim or conservatory relief, enforcement and challenges of arbitral awards.

-She also sits regularly as an arbitrator herself under the ICC Rules and other rules including under the Permanent Court of Arbitration (PCA)’s Optional Rules for Arbitration of Disputes Relating to Natural Resources and/or the Environment.
+She also sits regularly as an arbitrator herself under the ICC Arbitration Rules and other rules including SCC, LCIA and the Permanent Court of Arbitration (PCA)’s Optional Rules for Arbitration of Disputes Relating to Natural Resources and/or the Environment.

 She is French and Canadian, and is qualified as a Paris Avocat and a Solicitor of England & Wales.